phishman3579/Bitcoin/README.md

 # Bitcoin
-An example Bitcoin implementation which can be used to help learn about Bitcoin/Blockchain.
+An example Bitcoin implementation which can be used to learn about Bitcoin/Blockchain.
 This implementations is for educational use only.

 # Overview.